 Essentially it is the same story with unregistered land, meaning one way or another most “commercially viable” land is owned by someone.
 There are a few differences though.
 Sometimes there are small pieces of land, possible between other owned ground, that can be claimed if they are completely unregistered.
-If you see a piece of ground which could be used as a house site or for your self-build project, the first place you should start is the land registry.
+If you see a piece of ground that could be used as a house site or for your self-build project, the first place you should start is the land registry.

 There are also a myriad of services dedicated to land registration.
 Many of these independent companies will conduct searches on your behalf and some may have access to the land registry databases for England and Scotland.
 These companies normally charge for their services, so be sure of what you are looking for before using a third party land registry search service

 The simple reason for this is that in most legal matters, including property law and anything to do with property ownership, England and Scotland have completely different laws.
-While some aspects may be very similar, England and Scotland are two different countries in a legal union as the UK and thus their laws are different, including all aspects of land ownership and property law in general.
+While some aspects may be very similar, England and Scotland are two different countries in a legal union like the UK and thus their laws are different, including all aspects of land ownership and property law in general.

 This is normally after a lengthy legal battle as squatters are also protected by civil law.
 In Scotland squatting is illegal and can be viewed as a criminal offence, therefore squatters can be removed and charged accordingly.
 If you have an issue with squatters in a building you own, take legal advice before acting.
-It is very easy for the owner to end up being in the wrong instead of the property owner.
+It is very easy for the owner to end up being in the wrong instead of the people occupying the property without permission.

 Despite having a degree of protection under the law, this does not mean that squatters have a legal right to claim an empty property or obtain legal ownership of an abandoned building.
 Check with your legal adviser if you are in doubt about any aspect of UK property law.